All Episodes

 I do not.

-Uh I'm not able to uh speculate on that.
+I'm not able to speculate on that.

 Here's a short list of what I have.

-And last week, within 20 minutes of this committee meeting in a classified setting with Jim Comey, the leak of what Mr. the basis of Mr. Comey's innuendo was.
+And last week, within 20 minutes of this committee meeting in a classified setting with Jim Comey, the leak of what the basis of Mr. Comey's innuendo was.

 Thank you, Senator Cotton.

-Uh we have had one successful case very recently in Georgia.
+We have had one successful case very recently in Georgia.

 And we have got to restore a regular order principle.